alexandertrefz/essence/packages/client/README.md

 let math = await loadModule("./math/Math.es")
 ```

-In somebody else's build it is an ordinary import: the Vite and esbuild plugins
+In somebody else's build it is an ordinary import: the Vite, esbuild and Bun
-serve a `.es` file as the same marshalled JavaScript — see
+plugins serve a `.es` file as the same marshalled JavaScript — see
 [In a bundler](#in-a-bundler).
 Where the compiling happened at build time
 instead, `loadPrebuilt` reads a bundle and the Descriptor beside it with no
 compiler in reach at all — see [Prebuilt](#prebuilt).